DRAFT: Constitution of the Kingdom of Union Jacks

 9. His Majesty’s Treasury is to be tasked with allocating Budgets for each Department and ensuring no Department is significantly over- or under-allocated.

-1. The total Government Budget must not exceed fifty per cent of the KUJ’s Gross Domestic Product (GDP) as measured by nonpartisan and unaffiliated groups.
+1. The total Government Budget must not exceed one hundred per cent of the KUJ’s Gross Domestic Product (GDP) as measured by nonpartisan and unaffiliated groups.

-2. No one Department is to receive a Budget higher than sevent point five per cent of the KUJ’s Gross Domestic Product (GDP).
+2. No one Department is to receive a Budget higher than seven point five per cent of the KUJ’s Gross Domestic Product (GDP).

 3. The government Budget is to be reviewed at the beginning of each calendar year, with factors such as Department activities, inflation, GDP changes, and any other factor the Treasury considers to be important.